loopstick/ArduinoTutorial/README.md

 }
 ```
 The _Serial_ commands allow Arduino to send a message to your laptop.
 In order to see this message you need to open the _Serial Monitor_ by clicking on the magnifying glass near the top right corner.

-If you are using Arduino IDE 1.8._ the serial monitor will open in another window.
+- If you are using Arduino IDE 1.8._ the serial monitor will open in another window.

-If you are using Arduino IDE 2._._ the serial monitor will display at the bottom of the IDE window.
+- If you are using Arduino IDE 2._._ the serial monitor will display at the bottom of the IDE window.

 a little code anatomy:
-The [setup()](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) function is called when a sketch starts.
-Use it to initialize variables, pin modes, start using libraries, etc. The setup() function will only run once, after each powerup or reset of the Arduino board.
+- The [setup()](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) function is called when a sketch starts.
+Use it to initialize variables, pin modes, start using libraries, etc. The setup() function will only run once, after each power-up or reset of the Arduino board.

-The [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.
+- The [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.

 More on the specific functions and variables soon!
 Let's make something happen in the real world first.